fmxsh/tot-ontology/README.md

 (describes what the property purpose should be) Usefulness is the root purpose, and a thing defines its specific purpose based in that core purpose.
 Thus, all things are purposeful.
 All things are useful to their varying purposes.

-What does a _thing of things_ do?
+What does a _structure of things_ do?
 Organize the field of perception in acordance with choice based in usefulness.
 Things are choosen in such a way that they become useful to the defined purpose.
 The person is thus actively giving structure to perception in such a way that it responds to the purpose.
 The purpose itself is described under this property.

 (a thing is therefor self-fulfilling)